 Fresh Start Program

-Students approved for the Fresh Start Program should be aware that financial aid requirements regarding prior attendance and cumulative eligibility must be considered from the first date of enrollment.
-Federal and state regulations restrict the awarding of financial assistance beyond 150 percent of the published program length.
+Students approved for the Fresh Start Program are not exempted from the Satisfactory Academic Progress requirements.
+Students should be aware that financial aid requirements regarding prior attendance and cumulative eligibility must be considered from the first date of enrollment (all prior grades will be included in the SAP Calculation).

 Results from NOT Meeting SAP

 Students who do not meet the Standards of Satisfactory Academic Progress will be sanctioned according to Federal mandate and may lose all or part of their financial aid award.

 Financial Aid Warning

 Students are evaluated on satisfactory academic progress standards at the end of each term (fall, spring and summer).
 Students who are not maintaining satisfactory academic progress for the first time will be placed on Financial Aid Warning.
 Students under Financial Aid Warning can receive student financial aid for one term, without submitting an appeal.
 At the end of the term, the student must meet the criteria for satisfactory academic progress.